 Repeatable sections allow users to enter a variable number of entries for the same set of questions -- typically used for entering things like parts, labor, or material line items, such as those shown in this invoice form on an Android device:

 When using data from repeatable sections in your Excel document, you must use the correct DREL.
-Unlike standard question labels (using %a[Question Label]) which only have one answer to one question, repeatable sections have multiple answers to the same question.
-Using %a[Repeatable Section Question Label] will give you all the answers to that question.
+Unlike standard unique IDs (using %a[unique ID]) which only have one answer to one question, repeatable sections have multiple answers to the same question.
+Using %a[Repeatable Section Unique ID] will give you all the answers to that question.
 In most Excel documents, we only want one answer per cell.

 This is done by DREL and indexing.
 The format for calling a single answer to a repeatable section question is:

 Repeatable section index numbers start at 0.
-Therefore, the first answer to a repeatable section question would be %a[Question Label].
+Therefore, the first answer to a repeatable section question would be %a[Unique ID].
 In our document example, we use this format to put single answers into the table:

 Which results in a table that looks like this in a form submission: